Meet the Artists Behind Roots & Rhythm

 Across a career spanning more than 24 albums, his music has moved fluidly between Japanese tradition, Indian classical music, jazz, and world fusion, while always remaining deeply rooted in the meditative spirit of the shakuhachi.

-For Meeting of Masters, he is joined by longtime collaborator Giridhar Udupa in a rare encounter between Japanese melody and South Indian rhythm.
+For Roots & Rhythm, he is joined by longtime collaborator Giridhar Udupa in a rare encounter between Japanese melody and South Indian rhythm.

 In 2019, his son David Neptune dedicated the documentary Words Can’t Go There to his life and artistic journey.